gleam-lang/website/book-src/tour/modules.md

 `rocket_ship` and the value of the `rocket_ship` module.

 In the `explore_space` function we call the imported module's public `launch` function using the `.` operator.
-If we had attempted to call `count_down` it would result in a compile time error as this function is private in the `rocket_ship` module.
+If we had attempted to call `count_down` it would result in a compile time error as this function is private to the `rocket_ship` module.

 ## Named import